Primary

 Stack your hips vertically and keep both knees in line with each other.
 Pull your heel toward your glute until you feel moderate tension in the front of your thigh.
 Squeeze your glute slightly to add a hip flexor component to the stretch.

-Want Lying Quad Stretch in your program?
+See where Lying Quad Stretch fits in your weekly plan

 Lie on side with bottom leg extended.